Bambara language: Loan words

 Most French loan words are suffixed with the sound 'i'; this is particularly common when using French words which have a meaning not traditionally found in Mali.
 For example, the Bamanankan word for snow is niegei, based on the French word for snow neige.
 As there has never been snow in Mali, there was no unique word in Bamanankan to describe it.

 Examples

 Music

 Malian artists such as Oumou Sangaré, Sidiki Diabaté, Fatoumata Diawara, Rokia Traoré, Ali Farka Touré, Habib Koité and the married duo Amadou & Mariam often sing in Bambara.
 Lyrics in Bambara occur on Stevie Wonder's Journey Through "The Secret Life of Plants".

-Additionally, in 2010, Spanish rock group Dover released its 7th studio album I Ka Kené with the majority of lyrics in the language.
-American rapper Nas also released a track titled "Sabali" in 2010, which featured Damian Marley.
-Sabali is a Bambara word that means patience.
+In 2010, Spanish rock group Dover released its 7th studio album I Ka Kené with the majority of lyrics in Bambara, Spanish, English and French.
+American rapper Nas also released a track titled "Patience" in 2010, which featured Damian Marley and extensively sampled the Amadou & Mariam song "Sabali", as sabali is a Bambara word meaning patience.

 Legal status

-Bambara is one of several languages designated by Mali as a national language.
+Bambara was until 2023 one of several languages designated by Mali as a national language.

+In 2023, after a new constitution was approved by a majority of voters, Bambara became co-official, together with 12 other languages spoken in the country.
+French was removed as the official language and was kept only as a working language.